kzl5010/JavaScript-Path-Learner/readme.md

 ### Wireframes

 This app will consist of a single screen with one or two grids/mazes, and nav links to the Github, LinkedIn, and the Description modal.
 The controls will include Start and Stop buttons as well as options to change the starting data.
-On the left, four clickable options will be used to toggle between starting data, type of algorithm, single or double algorithm, and algorithm(s) to run.
+On the left, two clickable options will be used to select starting data and algorithm(s) to run.

 ![wireframes](./js-wireframe.png)